 COFFEE

 There’s a lot of debate on the kind of coffee to use.
-Louise and Kelly use SA Wilson’s, which you can buy here or here.
+Louise uses SA Wilson’s, which you can buy here.
 It’s blond, organic, and high in both caffeine and palmitic acid.
 Note: don’t buy extra to drink… you won’t want to.
 Lea mixes it 50-50 with Aussie Health organic dark roast.

-You have a choice of blonde roast, dark roast or rump roast.
+You have a choice of blond roast, dark roast or rump roast.
 (Sorry, it was too easy!)
-Different enema equipment websites insist that blonde roast beans with maximum caffeine are best.
+Different enema equipment websites insist that blond roast beans with maximum caffeine are best.

 However a study by Molecular Nutrition & Food Research showed that darker roasts are best as it maximizes the stimulation of glutathione and antioxidant Vitamin E. Dr. Isaacs maintains that the coffee must only be organic to minimize toxins.